 Apply for Housing

 - Apply for admission to ASU.
-Get your campus ID (CID) and PIN number (default is your 6-digit date of birth).
+Get your username and password.

 - You will be asked to submit your $100.00 non-refundable Housing application fee during the apply on-line process.
 Payment on-line may be via electronic check, credit or debit card.